Gobi Arts and Science College

 Gobi Arts and Science College (Gobi Arts College) is an autonomous institution affiliated to Bharathiar University located in Gobichettipalayam, Tamil Nadu, India.
-It was founded in 1968 by K. M. Ramaswamy Gounder.

 History

 The college was established in 1968 affiliated to Madras University, Chennai.
 Later, the college became affiliated to Bharathiar University, Coimbatore.
 It is a co-educational grant-in-aid institution managed by the Gobi Arts College Council, registered on 25.8.1967 under the Societies Registration Act, XXI of 1860.
-The college was started with the noble objective of opening the doors of higher education to the poor and meritorious students who are mostly first generation students coming from agricultural families.
+The college was started with the objective of opening the doors of higher education to the poor and meritorious students who are mostly first generation students coming from agricultural families.